ParthVighne/Social-Media-V.1.0/README.md

 - Use various React Hooks

 ## Features - Create and Delete Posts
--Create Posts
+- Create Posts
--Add related tags
+- Add related tags
--Display number of likes
+- Display number of likes
--Delete Post
+- Delete Post
--Seperate page to create a post
+- Seperate page to create a post
--All posts saved in local storage so they won't be lost after an accidental refresh
+- All posts saved in local storage so they won't be lost after an accidental refresh